-You start by filling out a questionnaire about your dog, including their age, breed, likes and dislikes, etc. The manufacturer uses this to customize a box especially for your dog, although every shipment includes at least one toy, treats or chews, a training aid, and an accessory of some sort.
+You start by filling out a questionnaire about your dog’s age, breed, likes and dislikes, etc. The manufacturer uses this to customize a box, especially for your dog, but every shipment includes at least one toy, treats or chews, a training aid, and an accessory.

-The service is geared toward people who want to spoil their dogs, as well as those who can’t go to the pet store as often as they’d like to get gear for their pups.
+The service is geared toward people who want to spoil their dogs and those who can’t go to the pet store as often as they’d like to get gear for their pups.

-As you might expect, though, the company charges a premium for the convenience, and you’ll likely end up paying more for the stuff than you would if you bought it all individually.
-Also, you’ll likely get a few things that you wouldn’t have bought yourself, which can be both a good and bad thing.
+As you might expect, the company charges a premium for the convenience, and you’ll likely end up paying more for the items than you would if you bought them all individually.
+Also, you’ll probably get a few things you wouldn’t have purchased yourself, which can be both good and bad.

-The company actually started on the popular TV show “Shark Tank,” although they’ve since been bought by Petco.
-PupBox is one of the most popular dog subscription boxes in the world today, although there’s little that differentiates them from the others besides their powerful corporate backers.
+PupBox started on the popular TV show “Shark Tank,” but Petco has since bought them.
+PupBox is one of the world’s most popular dog subscription boxes today, but there’s little that differentiates them from the others besides their powerful corporate backers.